 This chart presents a more granular view of the chart above.
 Instead of overall averages, we can see average rates for each loan type broken down by credit score.
 Rates can vary significantly within the same credit score tier for different loan purposes — this insight could be applied strategically by borrowers to save money on interest.

-For instance, a borrower with good credit contemplating a major purchase (average rate of 24.37%) might consider putting it on a credit card instead and then refinancing their credit card debt with a personal loan (average rate of 18.18%).
+This insight could be applied strategically to save money on interest.
+For instance, a borrower with good credit contemplating a major purchase (average rate of 23.07%) might consider putting it on a credit card instead and then refinancing their credit card debt with a personal loan (average rate of 16.62%).

 As expected, rates for all loan types increase as credit scores decrease.

-PL interest rates by income (w/average credit scores)
+Personal loan interest rates by income (& average credit scores)

 Income is a key factor influencing interest rates and can compensate for a middle-of-the-road credit score.